rickliu2000/Minecraft-Transit-Railway/README.md

 # Minecraft Transit Railway
 THIS IS A MODIFIED VERSION FOR PERSONAL USE ONLY.
-IT HAS NEVER BEEN PUBLISHED AND PLEASE DO NOT PUBLISH THIS MOD.
+IT HAS NEVER BEEN PUBLISHED AND PLEASE DO NOT PUBLISH THIS VERSION.
 ### About the mod
 Minecraft Transit Railway is a Minecraft mod that is based on the Hong Kong train system, the <a href="https://en.wikipedia.org/wiki/MTR">MTR</a>.
 It adds trains into the game along with other miscellaneous blocks and items.
 With this mod, it is possible to build a fully functional railway system in your world!